-Part of the endocrine system, the thyroid gland produces hormones that regulate your body's energy use, along with many other important functions.
+As part of the endocrine system, the thyroid gland produces hormones that regulate your body's energy use, along with many other essential functions.
 When your thyroid hormone production drops, your body processes slow down and change.
 This is hypothyroidism and can affect many different systems in your body.
 Symptoms include crippling fatigue, brain fog, weight gain, thinning hair, weak & achy muscles, and the list goes on.

 Many thyroid patients feel misunderstood because their condition slows them down, and sometimes others view them as being lazy or isolated.